 Dandelions are a Superfood?
 Those bright yellow weeds that pop up in the lawn?
 Yes, that’s what we are talking about.
 Get ready to have your mind blown!

 Dandelions are some of the most nutritionally dense greens you can eat; far more nutritious than kale or spinach.
 They are full of vitamins and antioxidants and a half cup of dandelion greens has more calcium than a glass of milk!
-The greens are also a good source of Vitamin C, A and K. Dandelions are rich potassium giving them a strong diuretic quality as well as making them an excellent blood detoxifier.
+The greens are also a good source of Vitamins C, A and K. Dandelions are rich in potassium, giving them a strong diuretic quality as well as making them an excellent blood detoxifier.
 Dandelions are noted for their ability to stabilize blood sugar, making them an excellent supplement for diabetics.

 My Dandelion Childhood